-In fall 2019, Technical.ly will introduce its inaugural ReaLIST Engineers, a curated list of influential software developers and technologists building in D.C.
+In fall 2019, Technical.ly will introduce its inaugural ReaLIST Engineers, a curated list of influential software developers and technologists building in Philadelphia.

 The Technical.ly RealLIST Engineers are among the most influential software developers, architects and technologists impacting their companies and communities.
 This is a list of the doers — those who commit code, solve problems and build solutions.
 We’re looking for some who are established and others who are below the radar.

-The first honorary RealLIST Engineers will be celebrated at an event in December, when we’ll also be celebrating the winners of the 2019 Technical.ly DC Awards.
+The first honorary RealLIST Engineers will be celebrated at an event in December, where we’ll also be celebrating the winners of the Technical.ly Philly Awards.
 (More on that later.)

 So, how does one get on the RealLIST?
 First, they get nominated, then all submissions will be vetted by a panel of technologists.
 In the form below, tell us how the person in mind is influential within their organization or community; how they overcame a specific technical challenge; how this person contributes to educating others on technical issues; and the like.